potzko/ORC-master-main/readme.txt

-all code goes in functions, all assignments are to variables. all variables are signed 64 bit numbers (long long, or i64) the compiler outputs masm x64 asm code here is a sample implemantation of quick sort:
+all code goes in functions, all assignments are to variables. all variables are signed 64 bit numbers (long long, or i64) the compiler outputs masm x64 asm code there is no main function, you need to call the functions from another languadge in some way I use C windows calling conventions manipulating mem is done like this:
+*var     -> deref the variable a := b   -> [a] = b
+&var     -> ref the variable
+here is a sample implemantation of quick sort:

 //all variables are 8 bytes, so (a + 8 * b) would be the memory slot where a[b] would start